 We Provide a Turnkey Solution

-The GDPR compliance for US companies might seem complicated at first glance but Alcor has a turnkey solution that will help you run a fully legal business in Ukraine.
+The GDPR compliance for US companies might seem complicated at first glance but Alcor has a turnkey solution that will help you run a fully legal business in either Eastern Europe or Latin America.
 Our BPO company provides a full set of legal support for American IT product companies and GDPR is no exception.
 We’ll handle the development of privacy and data processing policies in accordance with GDPR requirements.
 Alternatively, we are ready to review the finalized documents and make an analysis of the activities in your offshore development center for its compliance with GDPR provisions.

 Our legal services are praised by People.ai – a software product company that owns a platform for B2B sales acceleration.
 The client was looking for ways to expand its development team abroad, so our recruitment department successfully hired 25+ developers with rare skills, while the finance team took care of transparent accounting and payroll.
 In just 4 weeks we found a perfect office location and established all back-office operations.
 If you consider launching your own R&D center in Ukraine as well, choose Alcor as a reliable partner.